TencentBlueKing/bscp-cpp-sdk/README_EN.md

 ## License

-bscp-cpp-sdk is based on the MIT protocol.
+bscp-cpp-sdk is based on the MIT license.
 Please refer to [LICENSE](./LICENSE.txt) for details.

+We undertake not to change the open source license (MIT license) applicable to the current version of the project delivered to anyone in the future.